Jiang-Muyun/nscc-help-me/readme.md

 ## Tools for using nscc

-Great thanks for ZhangSu's code and document
+Greatly thank ZhangSu's code and tutorial for the detailed instruction on NSCC.

 ### Preparation
 - change `PROJECT_CODE` and `TASK_NAME` in assets/g*.pbs to your own
-- Chaneg the location of sif and arguments in your main.py accordingly
+- Change the location of sif and arguments in your main.py accordingly
 - Refer to `nscc_ZhangSu.md` for more details

 ### Usage